fultonm/anki-chinese-support-3-with-english-support/README.md

 # A note about this version with English learning support

+This version of the addon was hacked together to add support for English studying as well.

-My girlfriend and I study language together using this addon.
-She said it would be useful to have English pronunciation and IPA on each card, so I wanted to add these features to my special version of the addon.
+My girlfriend and I study language together using this addon, and we need the deck support both a native English speaker studying Chinese, and a native Chinese speaker studying English.
+She said it would be useful to have English pronunciation and IPA on each card, so I wanted to add these features to this version of the addon.
 I implemented these features to the extent that they work for me.
-Some of the known issues are listed in the Issues tab.
+Some of the known issues are listed in the Issues tab, but it's hard to find time to fix them between work and studying Chinese and having a girlfriend.. "it works for me"

 Feel free to use this version, and submit a PR if you have a change that you think would be useful to others.
 I do plan to merge upstream into this from time to time.